NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 It's home to 191,421 registered Republicans, 186,571 registered Democrats and 176,304 unaffiliated registered voters, according to the state Board of Elections.

-"It’s a tough district, but if any Democrat can win it, it’s John," said former U.S. Rep. Steve Israel, of Oyster Bay, the former chair of the Democratic Congressional Campaign Committee who cited Avlon’s ability to fundraise and articulate a message.
+"It’s a tough district, but if any Democrat can win it, it’s John," said former U.S. Rep. Steve Israel, of Oyster Bay, the former chair of the Democratic Congressional Campaign Committee who cited Avlon’s ability to raise funds and articulate a message.
 "The fact that this district is even in play is pleasantly surprising for national Democrats."

 The district stretches from the Twin Forks to parts of Huntington and includes wealthy East End enclaves and blue-collar hamlets in Brookhaven Town.